 Questions about administrative aspects or course content can be emailed to the coordinator.
 Please use "MLB" in the Subject line of your email to assist in keeping track of our email messages.
-Coordinator/s will be available to answer questions related to the module notes and practical exercises, and to address any other issues that require clarification.

 Please note that instructors are not necessarily available every day of the week and you should expect that it may take a day or so to respond to questions (possibly longer over weekends and during breaks).
 We strongly recommend that you post content-related questions to the Discussion Board in the unit site.
+Questions about Assignments should be directed to the coordinator in the first instance